 Let’s look at the many double glazing benefits.
-In fact, most European countries including countries including the Soviet Union because of the cold climate all have double glazed windows.
+Because of the cold climate, most European countries, including the Soviet Union, all have double glazed windows.

 A lady in Durbanville insists she has never felt the cold like she has in South Africa.
-Why is this you may ask as these countries can achieve temperatures in -20 degrees celsius category.
+Why is this, you may ask, as these countries can achieve temperatures of -20 degrees Celsius.

 We then looked into this and discovered an essential part of the puzzle roof insulation and double glazed windows.
-And this benefit will be felt in summer as well as in winter.
+And we will feel this benefit in summer as well as in winter.

 Double Glazing Benefits

-Double Glazing benefits in its most primitive form have been around since the early Victorian times.
-More than a century ago the primary benefits of having two panes of glass were appreciated.
+In its most primitive form, Double Glazing benefits have been around since the early Victorian times.
+More than a century ago, we appreciated the primary benefits of having two panes of glass.

-Today modern materials such as uPVC and aluminium combined with improved handles and locking mechanisms make double glazing something any South African home or commercial property owner should consider seriously.
+Modern materials such as uPVC and aluminium combined with improved handles and locking mechanisms make double Glazing something any South African home or commercial property owner should seriously consider.

 Double Glazing Benefits